kalwar/MagicTrick/README.md

 MagicTrick
 ==========
-This is a MagicTrick App
+This is a MagicTrick App using Vaadin web development framework.